aashishpanthi/google-clone/README.md

 # google-clone

-I have build a simple google Clone using html and css only.
+I have build a simple google Clone using html and css only. <br />
 <b>Live demo no </b>: https://aashishpanthi.github.io/google-clone/

 This has the same ability as original google.